-We need to be honest with ourselves and realize that we aren’t immune to spiritual materialism.
-As we all have an ego, its mission is to survive, no matter what it takes, because it is terrified of the prospect of non-existence.
-Yet being free of the ego is the very definition of enlightenment according to all major non-dualistic spiritual traditions.
+All of us, without exception, need to be honest with ourselves and realize that we aren’t immune to falling into the trap of spiritual materialism.
+We all have an ego and its mission is to survive, no matter what it takes (including misusing spirituality!).

 Examples of Spiritual Materialism

 There’s a mess inside you: You clean the outside.― The Dhammapada

 Examining our own paths and practices closely, most of us will be able to find instances of spiritual materialism quite easily.
 All we have to do is ask, “How is this belief/practice/tool reinforcing the ego (the separate sense of self).”

 The deeper we look, chances are, the more instances of spiritual materialism we’ll find.
 But the point is not to be judgmental of our behavior but to practice mindfulness and be compassionate with ourselves.

 The best way to learn is often through our mistakes which is what teaches us humility, spiritual discernment, and greater self-awareness.